On Properties of Random Binary Contingency Tables with Non-Uniform Margin: Introduction

-\end{Th} The above theorem tells us that, within each block, if we look at the joint distribution of any $k=k(n)$ entries $(k\to \infty\ \text{as}\ n\to \infty)$, they are asymptotically independent.
+\end{enumerate} \end{Th} The above theorem tells us that, within each block, if we look at the joint distribution of any $k=k(n)$ entries, they are asymptotically independent as $n\to \infty$.
 In particular, it is true for any fixed number of entries.

-0.2cm Our final results are on the Law of Large Numbers for certain (truncated) rows.
+Our final results are on the Law of Large Numbers for certain truncated rows in $X$.
 Let